 A while back, when I was working on MS Outlook, I got an error about the accessibility issue of its OST file.
 Ideally, OST (Offline Storage Table) files are extremely important as they can help us access Outlook data without an active internet connection.
 Though, if Outlook cannot access the OST file or if it has been corrupted, then you can encounter unwanted problems.
 In this post, I will let you know what to do if the Outlook data file cannot be accessed on your system.

-Great!
-Now when we have covered all the basics, let’s learn how to fix the Outlook data file that cannot be accessed by implementing the following solutions.
+Let’s learn how to fix the Outlook data file that cannot be accessed by implementing the following solutions.

 Method 1: Turn off the Compatibility Mode in Outlook

 Just like other installed applications in Windows, Outlook also supports a compatibility mode.
 Sadly, if the mode has been enabled, then it can cause issues with the accessibility of the saved OST file.

 Therefore, if you cannot access an OST file in Outlook, then you can browse to the location of the Outlook.exe file.
 You can directly go to its location or look for it from the search option on the taskbar.

 Great!
 Once you have found the Outlook.exe file, right-click, and go to its properties.
 After getting the Properties window, just go to the “Compatibility” tab and make sure the “Run this program in Compatibility Mode” option is disabled.

 Afterward, you can try to relaunch the Outlook application and access the saved OST file without any trouble.